progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--In the default case that is automatically written by a `git remote add` command, Git fetches all the references under `refs/heads/` on the server and writes them to `refs/remotes/origin/` locally.
 So, if there is a `master` branch on the server, you can access the log of that branch locally via-->

-Der Standard, der von `git remote add` automatisch eingerichtet wird, besteht darin, daß Git austomatisch alle Referenzen unter `refs/heads/` vom Server holt und sie lokal nach `refs/remotes/origin` speichert.
+Der Standard, der von `git remote add` automatisch eingerichtet wird, besteht darin, dass Git austomatisch alle Referenzen unter `refs/heads/` vom Server holt und sie lokal nach `refs/remotes/origin` speichert.
 D.h., wenn es auf dem Server einen `master` Branch gibt, kannst Du auf das Log dieses Branches wie folgt zugreifen:

 	$ git log origin/master
 	$ git log remotes/origin/master